Hacker0x01/docs.hackerone.com/docs/programs/duplicate-reports.md

 ![duplicate reports](./images/duplicate-reports.png)

 It's up to your program to determine if you are comfortable with sharing the original report with the hacker that submitted the duplicate report.
-It's recommended to tie the second report to the original report to provide accountability and ri account for Reputation gain or loss for the hacker.
+It's recommended to tie the second report to the original report to provide accountability and to account for Reputation gain or loss for the hacker.